-There are a lot of ways to bring attention to your vehicle but one of the most popular and controversial ways are flame throwers.
-Watch as the show Trucks and Stacey David take a closer look at what flamethrowers are and how to correctly install them without burning down your garage!
+There are a lot of ways to bring attention to your vehicle but one of the most popular and controversial ways is flame throwers.

 Please Note: This will not work on Catalytic Converter equipped vehicles.
-This will not work with fuel injected vehicles.
-This will work best with a vehicle equipped with manual choke.
-This assumes a dual exhaust set up.
-Simply eliminate a coil, a wire and hardware for single exhaust.
+This will not work with fuel-injected vehicles (see below for EFI alternative).
+This will work best with a vehicle equipped with a manual choke.
+This assumes a dual exhaust setup.
 You accept all responsibility for what you are about to do…

 Tools and Supplies Required

 One (1) SPDT Relay (Single Pole Double Throw Relay)

 An SPDT relay is an electromagnetic switch that consists of a coil (terminals 85 & 86), 1 common terminal (30), 1 normally closed terminal (87a), and one normally open terminal (87).
 Relay Terminal Diagram